spencer-shadley/completed-class/06-server-side-apis/3-saturday-apis-continued/activities/13-ButtonTriggeredAJAX/README.md

 ## Instructions

-- Using the starter code provided, follow the comments to re-create the functionality demonstrated by your instructor.
+- Using the starter code provided, follow the comments to re-create the demonstrated functionality.

 - Your final application should dynamically generate gifs of your celebrities.